openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 To faciliate the configuration of static IP address, network device configuration definitions are created for each node in the install-config.yaml.
 A `hosts` slice will be introduced to the installer platform specification to allow network device configurations to be specified for a nodes.

-For the bootstrap and control plane nodes, static IPs are passed to the node via the `guestinfo.afterburn.initrd.network-kargs` extraconfig parameter.
+For the bootstrap and control plane nodes, static IP configuration is passed to the node on the [kernel command line](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/sec-configuring_ip_networking_from_the_kernel_command_line) via the `guestinfo.afterburn.initrd.network-kargs` extraconfig parameter.
 [Afterburn](https://github.com/coreos/afterburn/blob/main/src/providers/vmware/amd64.rs) recognizes this parameter when the node initially boots.

 When static network device configuration is required, Machines can not be created via MachineSets.
 The installer must create the initial set of compute Machines manually and an administrator